 In second grade, we learn in a hands-on, experiential manner, embracing the curious nature and the fun, joyful spirit of seven-year-olds.
 C-STEM learning allows us to explore, investigate, and be amazed by the world around us.
 The second graders gain independence in their learning as they expand on previous learning and tackle more difficult challenges.
 This magical year is highlighted by receiving the Sacraments of Reconciliation and Eucharist for the first time.

 In second grade, our major focus is getting closer to Jesus through receiving His graces in the Sacraments.
 We prepare for the Sacraments of Reconciliation and Eucharist during the year and receiving these sacraments for the first time is a major highlight of our year.

-Our curriculum is the Alive in Christ program by Our Sunday Visitor with support from the Blessed program through Dynamic Catholic.
+Our curriculum is the Blessed program through Dynamic Catholic.
 Students will participate in prayer, liturgy, rosary, and service experiences throughout the year.
 We will also learn about the Saints and have an introduction to the Bible.

 The overall theme for second grade Science is Investigating changes.

 During our weather unit in the fall, we observe the changes in the weather.
 We discover what instruments are used to measure weather, and explore different weather concepts such as wind, rain, temperature, and clouds.
 We even try our best at forecasting!
 A field trip to Lowry Nature Center also enhances our weather curriculum.

 In our next unit, we observe changes in states of matter and explore mixtures, solutions, and chemical changes.
 We make predictions, develop hypotheses, and do many experiments.
 We even experience food science with some edible investigations.